fernandosc14/fernandosc14/README.md

 - 🌱 I’m currently learning **Python, Java**

+- 👨‍💻 All of my projects are available at [https://fernando-casas.eu/](https://fernando-casas.eu/)

 - 📄 <a href="https://drive.google.com/file/d/1kcyrZUSpEyu5UceMqhNcNQN4RhlSwlay/view?usp=sharing"> Know about my experiences </a>

 - 📫 How to reach me **fscasas05@gmail.com**